 Indeed, even the best content creators in the world will struggle to produce anything that drives meaningful and lasting business results if all they are doing is reeling off one piece of content after another with no overarching strategy that binds them.

 For let’s not forget the ultimate purpose of content – to guide users through the inbound marketing funnel.
+So, the importance of a content production workflow should always be taken into consideration while producing your content strategy.

 Content must first attract targeted strangers to a business’s website, then convert those visitors into leads, those leads into opportunities and those opportunities into sales.
 It’s known as the inbound marketing methodology and it looks like this: